Harmanhrm/Train-Mate/README.md

+### In Progress to Change Database to SQlite to use application offline and enable local data storage
 # Workout Tracker App
 Ever forgotten to log your workouts or spent hours trying to find the perfect system to track your progress?